cbedin/cbedin.github.io/index.md

 1. presented talks at the new ways of analyzing variation (nwav) conference in which we discuss two trans-affirming methods for operationalizing gender.

-2. run a workshop at the linguistic society of america (lsa)'s annual meeting regarding best practices for asking sex/gender information from research participants, [for which we produced materials that are available online](https://bit.ly/LSA2024GenderQuestionMaterials).
+2. run a workshop at the linguistic society of america (lsa)'s annual meeting and a webinar for the lsa, regarding best practices for asking sex/gender information from research participants, [for which we produced materials that are available online](https://bit.ly/LSA2024GenderQuestionMaterials).

 3. conducted a survey of linguists (n=157 to date) asking about current norms and practices in the field for collecting sex/gender information. this survey was also presented at the lsa's annual meeting, and we [wrote a proceedings paper about the results](https://doi.org/10.3765/plsa.v9i1.5668).